Ange Postecoglou

 January 1 2018 Began managing Yokohama F. Marinos in Japan, marking his first international club management role in Asia

-2017 Concludes his tenure as manager of the Australian national team.
+2017 Concludes tenure as Australia's national team manager.

 We are only showing the most recent entries for this topic.